-Here you will find how to prevent sore mouth in 1 minute and what is a sore throat.
-And tells you 10 best way to prevent sore mouth.
+Here you will find how to prevent sore mouth in 1 minute and what causes a sore throat.
+And we’ll discuss the 10 best ways to prevent sore/aching mouth.

 You’ve likely experienced the symptoms of a sore throat in your lifetime.
 Itching, scratching, and burning are not fun especially if they are accompanied by other symptoms of a cold or more serious virus.